GoHypernet/Galileo-sdk/docs/src/landing_zone_slurm.rst

 As a Gateway
 ~~~~~~~~~~~~~~~

-The Landing Zone can be run on the headnode of a cluster and interact directly with its pre-existing SLURM resource scheduler.
+The Landing Zone can be run on the headnode of a cluster and interact directly with its pre-existing Slurm resource scheduler.

 .. image:: images/Galileo_HPC_gateway.png

-In the SLURM configuration the LZ receives the details of a job, builds
+In the Slurm configuration the LZ receives the details of a job, builds
 a Singularity container for the job in ``/tmp``, and issues an ``srun``
 command to execute the container.
 Periodic calls to ``squeue`` and
 ``sstat`` are used to track the job's progress.
 When the job finishes